scylladb/scylladb-docs-homepage/manual/stable/_sources/features/cdc/cdc-streams.rst.txt

     (2 rows)

-.. note:: To make the above example we simply kept inserting rows with different partition keys until we found two that went to the same stream.
+.. note:: To make the above example, we simply kept inserting rows with different partition keys until we found two rows that went to the same stream.

 .. note:: For a given stream there is no straightforward way to find a partition key which will get mapped to this stream, because of the partitioner, which uses the murmur3 hash function underneath (the truth is you can efficiently find such a key, as murmur3 is not a cryptographic hash, but it's not completely obvious).

-The set of used stream IDs is independent from the table.
+The set of used stream IDs is independent of the table.
 It's a global property of the ScyllaDB cluster:

 .. code-block:: cql